How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 - Training takes 40-60% longer than equivalent NVIDIA cards

-VRAM consumption during SDXL training typically reaches 18-22GB with standard settings.
+VRAM consumption during SDXL LoRA training AMD typically reaches 18-22GB with standard settings.
 This puts 16GB cards at the absolute edge, requiring every optimization technique.
 20-24GB cards provide comfortable headroom for reasonable batch sizes and less aggressive caching.
+For detailed VRAM management techniques, see our VRAM optimization flags guide.

-Training time increases proportionally to the added complexity.
-Where SD 1.5 LoRA training might take 1-2 hours on an RX 7900 XTX, equivalent SDXL training takes 2-4 hours.
+Training time for SDXL LoRA training AMD increases proportionally to the added complexity.
+Where SD 1.5 LoRA training might take 1-2 hours on an RX 7900 XTX, equivalent SDXL LoRA training AMD takes 2-4 hours.
 The larger model, higher resolution, and dual text encoders all contribute to slower iteration.

 For users wanting SDXL image generation without training custom LoRAs, platforms like Apatero.com provide access to professionally trained SDXL models through optimized interfaces.